quelpa/quelpa/README.md

 To get an idea how to use it to manage your Emacs setup, take a look at the [steckemacs configuration](https://github.com/steckerhalter/steckemacs.el), where `quelpa` loads and installs the required packages just before they are configured.

-You can build and install packages from all the sources MELPA's build script `package-build` supports: Git, Github, Bazaar (bzr), Mercurial (hg), Subversion (svn), CVS, Darcs, Emacs Wiki (wiki)
+You can build and install packages from all the sources MELPA's build script `package-build` supports: Git, Github, Bazaar (bzr), Mercurial (hg), Subversion (svn), CVS, Darcs

 ## Requirements